api3dao/vitepress-docs/docs/reference/ois/next/processing.md

 Snippets for both specifications follow this schema:

 - `environment` - Currently only possible value is `Node`.
-This options interprets the code as JavaScript and execute in Node.js.
+This options interprets the code as JavaScript and executes it in Node.js.
 The function can be also asynchronous (async/await is supported as well).
 The processing implementation will wait for the function to resolve.
 - `value` - The processing code written as a string.
 - `timeoutMs` - The maximum timeout that this snippet can run.
 In case the